 The CRNS hosted TAROS2010 on August 31 to September 2, 2010.
 This also included an Industrial Workshop on Service and Personal Robotics.

 Last June, the CRNS organised the workshop on Spike Train Measures and Their Applications to Neural Coding.
 We were able to recruit world-leading researchers as speakers and participants.

 CRNS Inaugural Workshop, 2009

-The CRNS Inaugural Workshop was held on 26 and 27 November 2009 at Plymouth University with keynote speakers Christian Goerick (Honda), Hans-Georg Stork (European Commission) and Steve Furber FRS (Manchester University).
+The CRNS Inaugural Workshop was held on 26 and 27 November 2009 at University of Plymouth with keynote speakers Christian Goerick (Honda), Hans-Georg Stork (European Commission) and Steve Furber FRS (Manchester University).